elightcap/mediaserverv2/README.md

-# mediaserverv2
+# Media Server V2
-version2 media server
+New version of media server, split up docker-compose files, moving from traefik to caddy v2